Upwards movement was expected. The main Elliott wave counts remain the same, and a new bearish alternate will be added to daily analysis.

 2. Intermediate wave (2) has breached the channel from the weekly chart which contains cycle wave a.

 3. Minor wave 2 is much longer in duration than a minor degree correction within an intermediate impulse normally is for Gold.
 Normally a minor degree second wave within a third wave should last only about 20 days maximum.
-This one is in its 47th day and it is incomplete.
+This one is in its 53rd day and it is incomplete.
+It is now starting to look ridiculous; this is becoming a serious problem for the bear wave count.

-This bear wave count now needs minute wave c upwards to complete as a five wave impulse.
-The short term outlook for both bull and bear counts is identical.
+This bear wave count now needs minute wave c upwards to complete as a five wave structure which looks most likely at this stage to be an ending expanding diagonal.

 Minor wave 2 may not move beyond the start of minor wave 1 above 1,308.10.
 However, this wave count would be substantially reduced in probability well before that price point is passed.
 A breach of the upper maroon trend line, a parallel copy of the upper edge of the channel copied over from the weekly chart, would see the probability of this wave count reduced so much it may no longer be published before price finally invalidates it.